 Preparing the book Conquering Innovation Fatigue was a rewarding process.
 This book draws upon many experiences and interviews that I have had, along with those of my co-authors.
 Our book is aimed at helping anyone who cares about innovation to understand innovation at a personal level.

 So who’s it for?
 Anyone who seeks to innovate, drive innovation, or influence innovation.
 Also, it’s the perfect gift for Father’s Day, Christmas, birthdays, bar mitzvahs, divorces, fans of patents (even chemical patents), you name it.
 For more information, see the supporting blog, Innovation Fatigue.

 Conquering Innovation Fatigue by Jeffrey Dean Lindsay, Cheryl Perkins, and Mukund Karanjikar is published by John Wiley & Sons (2009).

 Abbreviated Professional Bio

 I’m a registered US Patent Agent with a Ph.D. in Chemical Engineering from Brigham Young University.
 After BYU I was an Assistant Professor and then Associate Professor at the Institute of Paper Science and Technology (originally the Institute of Paper Chemistry).
-I really loved the academic life and the bright graduate students during my seven years at IPST.
+I really loved the academic life and the bright graduate students during my years at IPST.